NokkTsang/AI_Gaming_Agent/README.md

 - Compare strong model without vision support and weak model with vison support (ocr, yolo...)
 - Store reflection into JSON everytime?
 - Screenshot specific window?

+### 22/10/2025

+- Added comprehensive LLM logging: all prompts, responses, and token usage are now logged
+- Added automatic log file saving to `src/modules/memory/task_log/` with timestamps
+- All terminal output is captured and saved for debugging and analysis
+- Added TaskLogger class with TeeOutput for simultaneous console and file logging

 ### 8/10/2025